Cignal TV: Cignal Entertainment

 Cignal Entertainment (formerly ABC Entertainment Department and TV5 Entertainment Group) is a Philippine television, film, event production and distribution company and the entertainment division of TV5 Network, Inc. and jointly operated with sister company Cignal TV.
 It was launched in 2017 with the mini-drama Tukhang, followed by several series and movies they produced such as Ang Babaeng Allergic sa WiFi (2018, for Pista ng Pelikulang Pilipino, co-produced with The IdeaFirst Company and October Train Films), Born Beautiful (2019, co-produced with The IdeaFirst Company and October Train Films), Malecdito (2019, co-produced with Fox Networks Group Philippines), Feelenial (2019, co-produced with DSL Events and Production House, Inc.) and Cara x Jagger (2019, co-produced with APT Entertainment).

 Since August 2020, Cignal Entertainment serves as the primary production and content provider unit of Cignal TV for TV5's blocktime airings.
-It handles entertainment and lifestyle programs co-produced with MQ Studios, Archangel Media, Inc., TVJ Productions, Regal Entertainment, Brightlight Productions and Studio Viva (formerly known as Viva Television), among others, mostly featuring artists from ABS-CBN and few artists from GMA Network.
+It handles entertainment and lifestyle programs co-produced with MQ Studios, Archangel Media, Inc., TVJ Productions, Regal Entertainment, Brightlight Productions and Studio Viva (formerly known as Viva Television).